-The Organisation leases various properties from third parties.
-Rental contracts are typically made for a fixed period ranging from 4 to 12 years but may have extension options to renew the lease after the original period as described below.
+The Organisation leases various properties from third parties and such rental contracts are typically made for a fixed period ranging from 4 to 12 years but may have extension options to renew the lease after the original period as described below.
+A particular undertaking also has a number of leases for certain warehouse equipment.
+Such rental contracts are typically made for fixed periods between 5 and 10 years but may have extension options to renew the lease after the original period as described below.

 The Organisation also has two 65 year emphyteutical grants: for land in Marsa entered into in 2005 and for a particular property in Valletta entered into in 2016.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 The lease agreements do not impose any covenants and leased assets are not used as security for borrowing purposes.